physics, mathematical physics, philosophy of physics

 is owned by Urs Schreiber.

-The Lab server is hosted at Carnegie Mellon University, funded in the context of the HoTT MURI grant.
+The Lab server is currently hosted at Carnegie Mellon University, kindly provided by Steve Awodey.

 The Lab page style is due to Jake Bian, originating with his Kan browser extension